razeenf/Price-Tracker-Bot/README.md

 # Amazon Price Tracker Discord Bot

 A simple to use Discord bot that helps you track Amazon.ca products for price drops.
 Simply give the bot a link of the product you wish to track along with your email and It'll notify you through a discord ping and email when the product goes on sale.
-You can try out the bot [here](https://bit.ly/Price-Tracker-Bot), or view the commands and more [here](#list-of-commands).
+You can try out the bot [here](https://bit.ly/Price-Tracker-Bot), or view the commands and how it works [here](#list-of-commands).

 ## Preview
 <p align="center">